See Details

 I treated the website as a product, not a static documentation hub.
 I restructured the information architecture around user goals rather than internal categories, defining scalable templates with consistent hierarchy and navigation patterns.

-I introduced a tabbed approach for component guidance and a platform switcher for Web, iOS, and Android views.
-Reusable layout rules and modular components were established in collaboration with engineering to support long-term growth and maintainability.
+I introduced a platform switcher for Web, iOS, and Android views and established reusable layout rules and modular components in collaboration with engineering to support long-term growth and maintainability.

 Despite limited resources, I coordinated cross-time-zone development efforts, maintaining a tight design-to-implementation feedback loop to ensure quality, accessibility, and consistency through launch.